kieranknowles1/csc8502-advanced-graphics/readme.md

 - `C` to move down
 - Hold `Tab` to move faster
 - `Mouse` to look around
-- `P` to print the current camera position
+- `P` to print the current camera position and orientation

 In the `coursework` demo:
 - `1`, `2` hold to shift between past/future scenes